wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     Server pbwserver started with process ID #####
     ```

-3. Confirm the local WebSphere Liberty server is running.
+3. Confirm that the local WebSphere Liberty server is running.
 Go back to the web browser, open a new browser tab.
 Then go to: **http://localhost:9080**.

     The Liberty Home page is displayed.